oroinc/documentation/frontend/storefront/javascript.rst

 example `DemoBundle/Resources/views/layouts/base/config/jsmodules.yml`.

 Entry point for Webpack build is `oroui/js/app`.
-But you can change it making the same alias to needed entry point.
+But you can change it providing the same alias to the necessary entry point.

 **Example:**